 Napa Valley Distillery

 Guests who want to enjoy tastings without taking a tour can hang out in the fancy Hollywood Room Bar, or directly outside (glass doors open from the bar to the exterior) or in several tiki-like outdoor lounges where one often finds guests enjoying a fine cigar.
-The selection on their drinks menu is impressive – from intriguing list of cocktails, to ‘zero proof’ non-alcohol drinks, to select Napastak wines and even several vintage spirits (the oldest during our latest visit was a Rocher Cherry Brandy Liqueur bottled in 1944).
+The selection on their drink’s menu is impressive ranging from an intriguing list of cocktails to ‘zero proof’ non-alcohol drinks, to select Napastäk wines and even several vintage spirits (the oldest during our latest visit was a Rocher Cherry Brandy Liqueur bottled in 1944).
 Select days offer Happy Hours with some nice discounts given.
 And for visitors who can’t make it to the distillery, a small outlet is available selling both product (plenty of bitters selection) and offering tastings at the Oxbow Public Market.

 Open 7 days a week for tours and tastings at the start of each hour.
 Tours provide a general overview of the distilling process with more details based on customer interest.
 Visitors should take a moment to pause in front of the large American flag hanging on the wall – it is made from recycled fire hoses – with the colors matching that of the USA flag.
 Napa Valley Distillery crafted a special whiskey which helped raise nearly $20,000 towards helping out firefighters who are injured or need help in retirement.